arkanis/lisp.c/README.md

 The tests use a minimalistic test system, therefore the displayed number of tests is more or less equal to the `asserts` of normal test systems (assert already has a different meaning in C).
 An extra output stream and scanner hat to be written to make input and output testable.

-The test cases contain large amout of code.
+The test cases contain large amount of code.
 Especially the bytecode interpreter and compiler test cases might be of interest.

 # Loading shared objects

 A sample shared object can be found in `mod_hello.c`.
-It uses the init function to define a new builtin atom (named `test`) in the current execution environement.
+It uses the init function to define a new builtin atom (named `test`) in the current execution environment.
 This new builtin just prints "test run".

 The shared object can be compiled using `make mod_hello`.
 To load it into the interpreter: